 In broad daylight, a part of Ngurah Rai-Gianyar street looks just like any busy street in Bali.
 There is a market here, bustling with day-to-day commercial activity.
 As the evening descends, a livelier vibe begins to unravel.
 The night-only vendors in Gianyar Night Market start opening up their stalls along the road.
 And the place soon is packed with more customers.

 Pasar Senggol Gianyar is how locals call this night scene.
 Tourists call it with the more international name, Gianyar Night Market.
-It is located at the heart of Gianyar Town, only a few minute’s drives away from the popular Ubud.
-The market comprises of food vendors, but other items are also available here.
+It is located at the heart of the town, only a few minutes’ drive away from the popular Ubud.
+The market comprises food vendors, but other items are also available here.

 Best Time To Visit Gianyar Night Market

 Come early, because that’s when the food is the freshest.
 Avoid coming too late because the tastiest dishes tend to sell out quickly.
 Be prepared for a hypnotizing welcome as soon as arriving.
-Sounds of cooking and commotion, street chefs being busy in their work.
+Sounds of cooking and commotion, and street chefs busy with their work.

 The pits-roasted pork Babi Guling (suckling pig) is the trademark of Bali cuisine.
 The dish is a whole pig roasted with garlic, turmeric, coriander, and other spices.
 These flavorful spices are accumulated mostly on the skin part of the pig.
 Be sure to ask for this crunchy skin when ordering a plate of Babi Guling here in Gianyar Night Market.